ordina-jworks/ordina-jworks.github.io/_posts/2018-11-06-mongodb-europe-018.md

 > Data should be stored in the same way it is used -- MongoDB expert

 # [Streaming data pipelines with MongoDB and Kafka at AO](https://sched.co/FmAp){:target="_blank" rel="noopener noreferrer"}
-[A.O.](https://ao.com/){:target="_blank" rel="noopener noreferrer"}
+[AO](https://ao.com/){:target="_blank" rel="noopener noreferrer"} wanted to solve the issue of having data locked in different places so they wanted a [Single Customer View](https://en.wikipedia.org/wiki/Single_customer_view/){:target="_blank" rel="noopener noreferrer"}.

-AO wanted to solve the issue of having data locked in different places so they wanted a [Single Customer View](https://en.wikipedia.org/wiki/Single_customer_view/){:target="_blank" rel="noopener noreferrer"}.
+The idea was to get the data from all the different places and consolidate this in MongoDB.
-The idea was to get the data from different places, like data stored in legacy databases or messages going through queues, and consolidate this in MongoDB.
+We are talking here about data stored in legacy databases or messages going through queues.
 The data could be the usual customer data and phone calls with customer care.
 But also about parcels moving through the warehouse and delivery tracking.
 They wanted to get the data while it's hot, not in hourly or daily (or worse...) batches.